Estero Island Historic Society

 Betty Simpson: You Will Be Missed

-Betty Davis Simpson was a board member of the EIHS since its inception.
+Betty Due Davis Simpson was a board member of the EIHS since its inception.
 Her knowledge of local history and her support of every non-profit organization on the island is legendary.
-Betty was a hero to many of us on the board as she never wavered in her involvement, as you can see if you read the following article that was written by our Vice-President, Janet Gottlieb, and published in the Sand Paper.
-The article captures Betty's personality beautifully.
-She will be missed.
-Any donations to the Historic Society in Betty’s memory should be sent to Estero Island Historic Society, PO Box 2815, Fort Myers Beach, FL 33931.
+Betty was a hero to many of us on the EIHS board, as she never wavered in her involvement.

 A black and white photo of a harbor with boats and a bridge.